-B.1.5.2 Other benefits
+B.1.12 Other benefits

-Company provides for employees attractive Social package, which includes additional vacations, trainings, insurances, compensations related with employees' health and personal (family) life, recognition for length of service, etc.
+The Company provides an attractive social package for its employees, which includes additional vacations, trainings, insurances, compensations related to employees' health and personal (family) life, recognition for length of service, etc.

-Employees are given the opportunity to work flexibly partly from home-office.
+Employees are given the opportunity to work flexibly and partly from the home office.